Owen Dale: Oxford United

 Dale returned to Blackpool and made 32 appearances, mainly at wing-back, but started just one League One game in December 2023 and January 2024.
 With under six months left on his Tangerines contract, he moved to Oxford United on 1 February 2024, making his debut two days later as a 68th minute substitute in a 1–1 home draw against Reading.
 He scored his first goal for Oxford in the side's 4–0 victory over Fleetwood Town on 1 April 2024.

 Wigan Athletic (loan)

 On 3 February 2025, Dale joined Wigan Athletic on loan to the end of the season, making his debut in the side's 2–1 FA Cup Fourth Round defeat against Fulham on 8 February 2025.

 Plymouth Argyle (loan)

 On 1 September 2025, Dale joined Plymouth Argyle on loan to the end of the season, making his first appearance as a second-half substitute in the side's 4–2 defeat of Stockport County on 6 September 2025.
+In December 2025, Dale suffered grade three ligament damage in his ankle that was anticipated to rule him out for up to three months.

+On 11 May 2026, Oxford said Dale would leave in the summer when his contract expired.

+Northampton Town

+On 1 September 2026, Dale signed for Northampton Town.